Revisited functional renormalization group approach for random matrices in the large-$N$ limit: Compatibility with Ward identities

 In order evaluate qualitatively the dependence of our results on the choice of the regulator, a simple way is to introduce a parametrization depending on a small number of parameters.
-A simple way to do this can be to introduce a global dilatation of the regulator function, up to the replacement see \cite{Canet:2002gs}:
+Following \cite{Canet:2002gs}, we consider the following parametrization:

 We get the effective propagator into the range $a+b\leq 2N$:

 such that, in the integral approximation, $I_a^{(p)}$ becomes \bea I_a^{(p)}=2(\alpha Z_N)^{1-p}N\int_{\frac{a}{2N}}^1\,dx\, \frac{x^{p-1}[\eta_N(1-x)+1]}{\Big(1+\frac{2\bar{\gamma}}{\alpha}x^2+\frac{1-\alpha}{\alpha}x\Big)^p} \,, \eea and: \bea \iota_{p,q}(y)=\alpha^{1-p}\int_{y}^1dx\,\frac{x^q}{\Big(1+\frac{2\bar\gamma}{\alpha}x^2+\frac{1-\alpha}{\alpha}x\Big)^p}\,. \eea From these definitions it is straightforward to get the flow equations as \eqref{122}, \eqref{eqbeta42} and \eqref{eqgamma1}.
 Note that equations \eqref{LN} and \eqref{WC} are unchanged.
 Investigating the fixed point structure for several values of $\alpha$, we get the table \ref{tablegras}. \\